Adventist Health Glendale: Murders

-Glendale Adventist Academy

-In 1907, the Glendale Sanitarium, as it was called, had a one-room school in its basement.
-In the 1930s, that school relocated to a building in Chevy Chase and called itself Glendale Union Academy.
-Eventually, GUA relocated to its current location on Kimlin Drive and Academy Place and renamed itself Glendale Adventist Academy.

 Events

 Adventist Health Glendale is involved in many annual events such as Glendale Downtown Dash held on daylight savings day every March, the American Cancer Societys Relay for Life and American Heart Associations Saving Strokes.

 Medical mission work

-Starting in 2015 Adventist Health Glendale has had a partnership with Armenia Fund to provide medical services to Noyemberyan hospital, in Noyemberyan, Armenia.
+Starting in 2015 Adventist Health Glendale has had a partnership with Armenia Fund to provide medical services to Noyemberyan Hospital, in Noyemberyan, Armenia.
 For each medical mission trip Adventist Health Glendale buys large amounts of medical equipment, surgical supplies, pharmaceuticals, and other required medical/surgical items.
 And Armenia Fund ships the medical supplies to Noyemberyan hospital.
 5,750 patients have been given care in internal medicine, cardiology, pulmonology, gynecology, neurology, orthopedics, and pediatrics.
 235 surgeries were done, from gallbladder, hernia, orthopedic, and maxillofacial procedures to remove lumps and tumors.